MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/workspace-database-ssas-tabular.md

 **Integrated workspace** - Recommended.
 Utilizes Visual Studio's own internal instance.
 Use this setting when creating a project that will be deployed to Azure Analysis Services.

 **Workspace server** - A workspace database is created on an explicit instance,  often on the same computer as Visual Studio or another computer in the same network.
-While you can specify an Azure Analysis Services server or Power BI workspace, it's not recommended.
+While you can specify an Azure Analysis Services server, it's not recommended.
+It's not supported to use a Power BI workspace as the Workspace server.

 ### Integrated workspace